 Colour samples from my Leica Q

-My main hindrance was the fact that I wasn’t familiar how to change the Leica Q setting in a snap for different lighting scenario.
-Eventually my X-Pro2 started hunting in low light.
+My main hindrance was the fact that I wasn’t familiar with how to change the Leica Q setting in a snap for different lighting scenario.
+The X-Pro2 does hunt in low light.
 It was doing my head in.
 And at one point I put all my energy on pushing my Q to the limit.
 The film festival went on for three days.
 I’d get home beyond spent each night.
 But in all that pressure something had changed!
 I had somehow figured to break my Fujifilm ways of thinking and focusing.
 Each night when I got home I looked at my files in Lightroom with sheer delight.
 Things were beginning to shift.

 We know a better camera doesn’t always make a good photographer but when you start to notice the subtle differences in the frame – its fair to say it is a good sign!

 And then the unbelievable happened in June 2020.